 She has performed with the Baden-Baden Philharmonic and the Plovdiv Symphony Orchestra (Bulgaria) several times and was a solo artist at the anniversary event "50 Years of the Marketing Club Rhein-Mosel", at the fashion gala of the designer Alfredo Pauly "The Modical 2010 - Opera Ball" in the Kurhaus in Bad-Neuenahr, also on Schloß-Burg Namedy and at the festival "Baroque on the Rhine 2011" at Schloss Engers, in collaboration with the Villa Musica Rheinland-Pfalz.

 In 2006 she was prizewinner at the International Song Competition for Women's Voices of the GEDOK.
 She was fellow of the Richard Wagner Association-Cologne in 2005 and in 2007 fellow of the European Academy of Music and Dramatic Arts in Montepulciano (Italy).

 In 2010 Silke Hartstang completed her studies studies of vocal pedagogy very successfully at the Johannes Gutenberg University in Mainz.
-Besides she works as a freelance singing teacher and since april 2011 as an academic at the University of Cologne and the University of Koblenz-Landau.
+Besides she works as a freelance singing teacher and since april 2011 as an academic at the University of Cologne.